On a small cancellation theorem of Gromov: Statement and discussion

 \section{Statement and discussion}

-Let $S$ be a finite set which is the disjoint union of two sets $S'$ and $S''$, with a bijection from $S'$ to $S''$ called \emph{being inverse}.
+Let $S$ be a finite set, in which an involution without fixed point, called \emph{being inverse}, is given.
 The elements of $S$ are called \emph{letters}.

 A \emph{word} is a finite sequence of letters.
 The inverse of a word is the word made of the inverse letters put in reverse order.
 A word is called \emph{reduced} if it does not contain a letter immediately followed by its inverse.

-A \emph{labelled complex} is a finite unoriented $2$-complex in which each oriented edge bears a letter, such that opposite edges bear inverse letters.
-(Each unoriented edge is considered as a couple of two oriented edges.)
-Thus each face defines a word (up to inversion and cyclic permutation) read on its boundary.
-We require a map of labelled complexes to preserve labels (but it may change orientation of faces, sending a face to a face with inverse boundary label --- this amounts to considering maps between the corresponding oriented complexes).
+A \emph{labelled graph} is an unoriented graph in which each unoriented edge is considered as a couple of two oriented edges, and each oriented edge bears a letter such that opposite edges bear inverse letters.
+We require maps of labelled graphs to preserve the labels.